KomodoPlatform/komodotools/a-team/README.md

 >`./genwallet.sh`

-If you have a passphrase already create passphrase.txt with it.
+If you have a passphrase already create passphrase.txt with it. ** Make sure to place a space before the `echo` command so your passphrase is not saved in bash history.**
 >`cd ~/scripts/install`

->`echo passphrase="your passphrase in quotes" > ~/SuperNET/iguana/passphrase.txt`
+>` echo passphrase="your passphrase in quotes" > ~/SuperNET/iguana/passphrase.txt`

 Generate the wallet.txt file
 >`./genwallet2.sh`